Seventy-five percent of employees rate collaboration as very important to their own success as well as the success of the wider business.

 You can use the ‘filter’ option to refine your results.

-There is also an intuitive option to be used under ‘recent’.
-You can efficiently browse locations using the ‘Browse teams and Channels’ and ‘OneDrive’ options.
+There is also an intuitive option under ‘recent’.
+Here you can efficiently browse locations using the ‘Browse teams and Channels’ and ‘OneDrive’ options.

 You can make both video or audio calls from teams.
 This uses Skype functionality, and therefore, you can call someone from a chat, dial a number to call, and view call history and voicemail details from the same location.